lnurl/luds/lnurl-pay.md

 9. If routes array is not empty: verifies signature for every provided `ChannelUpdate`, may use these routes if fee levels are acceptable.
 10. If `successAction` is not null: `LN WALLET` makes sure that `tag` value of is of supported type, aborts a payment otherwise.
 11. `LN WALLET` pays the invoice, no additional user confirmation is required at this point.
-12. Once payment is fulfilled `LN WALLET` excecutes a non-null `successAction`.
+12. Once payment is fulfilled `LN WALLET` executes a non-null `successAction`.
 For `message`, a toaster or popup is sufficient.
 For `url`, the wallet should give the user a popup which displays `description`, `url`, and a 'open' button to open the `url` in a new browser tab.
 For `aes`, `LN WALLET` must attempt to decrypt a `ciphertext` with payment preimage. `LN WALLET` should also store `successAction` data on the transaction record.

 ## Notes on metadata for server-side LNURL-PAY